Rotator Cuff Tear: Causes, Symptoms, and Treatment Options

 Non-Surgical Treatments for Rotator Cuff Injuries

-• NSAIDs: Anti-inflammatory medications can help reduce swelling and relieve pain.
+• Anti-inflammatory medications – NSAIDs help reduce swelling and alleviate rotator cuff pain.

 Surgical Treatment for Rotator Cuff Tears